tohojo/flent/doc/tests.rst

 .. envvar:: voip_host
 .. envvar:: voip_local_bind
 .. envvar:: voip_control_host
+.. envvar:: voip_marking

    Similar to the ping variants above, these parameters specify a hostname that will receive a VoIP test.
-However, unlike the ping parameters, only one hostname can be specified for VoIP tests, and that end-host needs to have D-ITG (and the control server) running.
+However, unlike the ping parameters, only one hostname can be specified for VoIP tests, and that end-host needs to have either D-ITG (and the control server) or the IRTT server running.
+The marking setting controls which DiffServ marking is applied to the VoIP flow and defaults to no marking being set.

 .. envvar:: control_hosts